-As a follow-up, I wanted to ask you, General Alexander, the role of the Guard in cyber issues.
-Where do you see the Air National-excuse me-the Guard in general, not just the Air National Guard, but all of the Guard, playing what role they would play with regard to how we meet the challenges facing us with cyber attacks, and what role could the Guard play on a State basis working with your-obviously, you, General Kehler and General Alexander, and how can the Guard help in this?
+As a follow-up, I wanted to ask you, General Alexander, about the role of the Guard in cyber issues.
+Where do you see the Guard in general, not just the Air National Guard, but all of the Guard, playing what role they would play with regard to how we meet the challenges facing us with cyber attacks, and what role could the Guard play on a State basis working with, obviously, you, General Kehler and General Alexander, and how can the Guard help in this?

 General ALEXANDER.
 Thank you, Senator.
-I've sat down with the Guard leadership, all the adjutant generals from all the Guard, and talked about the role and responsibility of the Guard in cyber space.
-I think there's two key things that they can do: first by setting up protection platoons and teams and training them to the same standard as the active force, it gives us additional capacity that we may need in a cyber conflict.
+I've sat down with the Guard leadership, all the adjutant generals from all the Guard, and talked about the role and responsibility of the Guard in cyberspace.
+I think there are two key things that they can do: First by setting up protection platoons and teams and training them to the same standard as the Active Force, it gives us additional capacity that we may need in a cyber conflict.